spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

 ---
-title: i spent 200+ dollars on llm agents writing an implementation of minif2f in verfiers, and all i have to show for it is 800 bucks in gpu credits, a merged pr, and 2000 lines of B- code
+title: i spent 100+ dollars on llm agents writing an implementation of minif2f in verfiers, and all i have to show for it is 800 bucks in gpu credits, a merged pr, and 2000 lines of B- code
 ---

 ### [[index|supaiku dot com]]

 <h1 href="" onclick="document.getElementById('darkmode-toggle').click(); return false;">
-i spent 200+ dollars on llm agents writing an implementation of minif2f in verfiers, and all i have to show for it is 800 bucks in gpu credits, a merged pr, and 3000 lines of B- code
+i spent 100+ dollars on llm agents writing an implementation of minif2f in verfiers, and all i have to show for it is 800 bucks in gpu credits, a merged pr, and 3000 lines of B- code
 </h1>

 ---
 > alternate title: a walkthrough of what happens when a vibe coding weekend project spins way out of control
-> but also: a list of things that i can reliably get llm agents to do
+> but also: some things that i can reliably get llm agents to do
 >
 > as well as: a review of claude code, codex, and slate
 ---